grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 This will open the app project with Xcode.
 Run the app in an iOS simulator by pressing the Run button on the top left corner of Xcode window.
-You can check the calling code in `main.m` and see the resuls in Xcode's console.
+You can check the calling code in `main.m` and see the results in Xcode's console.

 The code sends a `HLWHelloRequest` containing the string "Objective-C" to a local server.
 The server responds with a `HLWHelloResponse`, which contains a